rohan328/codepath_cybersec/README.md

 # Kali

 **NOTE**
-I had already installed Kali in my laptop so I didnt install it on a VM and I have uploaded only the screenfetch gif.
+I had already installed Kali on my computer so I didnt install it on a VM and I have uploaded only the screenfetch gif.

 **Homework Instructions**: